 A square wave inverter/UPS is also less reliable and unsafe for the appliances.
-So, it is never wise to bring home a square wave inverter/UPS even if the initial low cost entices you.
+So, bringing home a square wave inverter/UPS is never wise, even if the initial low cost entices you.
 You will ultimately pay more by repairing and replacing burnt and malfunctioning appliances.

 A pure sine wave inverter/UPS made by leading manufacturers such as the Su-Vastika guarantees you never experience the annoying harmonics from your appliances.
-Plus, you always receive clean and stable power that does not harm your delicate devices.
+Plus, you always receive clean, stable power that does not harm your delicate devices.

 Moreover, Su-Vastika’s heavy-duty pure sine wave inverter/UPS systems are suitable for powering everything—from lights and fans to air conditioners, elevators, and lifts.